 Job Outlook and Salary Information

 According to the U.S. Bureau of Labor Statistic (BLS), gallery assistants fulfill many duties attached to both exhibit designers and administrative assistants.
-In 2013, set and exhibit designers earned an annual median salary of $50,000, while secretaries and administrative assistants, excluding legal, medical and executive, brought home $32,840.
-From 2012-2022, jobs for set and exhibit designers were expected to increase by 6%, per the BLS.
-During that same decade, overall employment for secretaries and administrative assistants was predicted to grow by 12%.
+In 2015, set and exhibit designers earned an annual median salary of $49,530, while secretaries and administrative assistants, excluding legal, medical and executive, brought home a median of $33,910.
+From 2014-2024, jobs for set and exhibit designers were expected to increase by 7%, per the BLS.
+During that same decade, employment for secretaries and administrative assistants (excluding legal, medical and executive) was predicted to grow by 3%.